RCWMS is seeking applicants for the

 The Need: Interviews have shown that many clergywomen, LGBTQ religious leaders in particular, feel isolated and unsure of where to turn for community.
 Given the varying levels of acceptance and support within their religious communities, queer clergywomen too often become discouraged and find themselves suffering burnout.

 The Vision: We hope to provide a space where queer clergywomen can come together, with the support of a skilled facilitator, to create healthy collegial relationships and find new options for self-care, including resources in their local communities that can help sustain participants long after the program is over.

-The Plan: A peer-supported cohort, led by an experienced facilitator, will meet for a 2-hour video chat once a month for six months.
+The Plan: A peer-supported cohort, led by an experienced facilitator, will meet for a 2-hour video chat once a month from February through August.
 The cohort of eight participants will allow opportunity for relationships to form and deepen with one another, for the purpose of renewing queer clergywomen as they serve religious and spiritual communities.

-Queer Clergywomen Thriving in the South has been made possible in part by generous support from the E. Rhodes and Leona B. Carpenter Foundation.
+The first Queer Clergywomen Thriving in the South cohort was made possible in part by generous support from the E. Rhodes and Leona B. Carpenter Foundation.

 What does participation look like?